NEET/JEE Coaching Scholarship

 Question:58

-Azeotropes are solutions which have the same compositions of components in both the liquid and vapour phase and boil at a constant temperature.
+Azeotropes are solutions which have the same composition of components in both the liquid and vapour phases and boil at a constant temperature.
 The components cannot be separated by fractional distillation as they have the same boiling point.
 There are two types of azeotropes

-Minimum boiling azeotropes: They show large positive deviation from Raoult’s law (A-B interactions are weaker than A-A and B-B interactions), e.g., ethanol-water mixture
+Minimum boiling azeotropes: They show a large positive deviation from Raoult’s law (A-B interactions are weaker than A-A and B-B interactions), e.g., an ethanol-water mixture

-Maximum boiling azeotropes: They show large negative deviation from Raoult’s law (A-B interactions are stronger than A-A and B-B interactions) e.g., solution having composition 68% HNO3 and 32% water by mass.
+Maximum boiling azeotropes: They show large negative deviation from Raoult’s law (A-B interactions are stronger than A-A and B-B interactions), e.g., the solution having composition 68% HNO3 and 32% water by mass.

 Question:59

 Raisins swell in water due to osmosis.
-Water moves from a place of lower concentration (Water holder) to higher concentration (Raisin) through the skin of raisin which acts as a semipermeable membrane.
+Water moves from a place of lower concentration (Water holder) to a higher concentration (Raisin) through the skin of raisin, which acts as a semipermeable membrane.

 Applications of the phenomenon

-Water moves from soil to plant roots partly due to osmosis.
+Water moves from the soil to the plant roots partly due to osmosis.

 Preservation of meat against bacterial action by adding salt.

 Preservation of fruits against bacterial action by adding sugar.
-Bacterium in canned fruit loses water through the process of osmosis, shrivels, and dies.
+Bacterium in canned fruit loses water through the process of osmosis, shrivel, and die.

-Reverse osmosis is used for desalination of water.
+Reverse osmosis is used for the desalination of water.

 Question:60